EpicentralLabs/solana-options-standard-sdk/README.md

 $d_- = d_+ - \sigma\sqrt{T-t}$

 > Above is the two standardized normal variables used in the Black-Scholes formula.
+>
+>They are crucial for the Black-Scholes model, as they are used to determine the option's price and its sensitivity to various factors.

 ## Notation: